Pokemon-151-Project/Pokemon-151-Project-FE/README.md

   -  resets app back to original 151 pokemon
 - Pick a type:
   - User selects a type from 15 different types
-  - These type buttons are mapped over (linksArray.js) to generate a button for each, because hard-coding 15 nearly-identical buttons wouldn't be very DRY
+  - These type buttons are mapped over (linksArray.js) to generate a button for each, because hard-coding 15 nearly-identical buttons wouldn't be very DRY\
--Pick a height/Pick a weight:
+- Pick a height/Pick a weight:
   - These do basically the same thing.
 Sort pokemon by short/tall or heavy/lightweight